-This page is intended to provide mentees with helpful resources to seek, find and conduct a successful mentoring engagement.
+This page is dedicated to providing mentees with helpful resources to seek, find and conduct a successful mentoring engagement.
 Half of the mentoring success depends on mentees actively owning the progression and outcomes of their sessions.
-Browse our resources and and feel free to suggest others you may find on your own.
+Browse our resources under “Useful Reads” below, and and feel free to suggest others you may find on your own.

 Becoming a Mentee

 - Think about what you are trying to accomplish and work with your manager and others to identify a likely mentor.
 Once you have selected a candidate, email them directly, introduce yourself and what you hope to accomplish, and request a mentor pairing.

 - As mentioned above, what the mentee brings to the pairing is just as important as what the mentor does.
 Take some time to read through “Elements of a good mentee“.
 Think about what you want to gain and how you intend to set your mind towards your goals.
 It’s OK not to have definite goals right at the beginning.
 But spending time thinking about why you want a particular mentor in a particular area will help you set intentions for the duration of your engagement.

 One of the first things you should do with your mentor, is establish ground rules and explore goals.
 To that end, review and prepare to discuss Mentoring Rights and Responsibilities.
 An additional exercise is to discuss your interests and work with your mentor on translating interests into goals you can actively pursue.